- ASHM has initiated work to support progress in understanding and responding to HTLV-1 in Australia.

 - With these goals, an initial round table meeting was held in conjunction with the Australasian HIV and AIDS Conference in Adelaide in November 2016.
-A working group was established to take forward outcomes from the meeting.
+This meeting has now been convened annually.
+A working group was established to take forward outcomes from these meetings, which meets monthly.

 Round Table 2016

 Presentations and webinars

 Published articles and reports

 HTLV-1 in the news

 Figure: TECHNICAL REPORT: Geographical distribution of areas with a high prevalence of HTLV-1 infection published by European Centre for Disease Prevention and Control (ECDC)